null

 For four generations the Gourjon family have farmed the terraces of the Rhône.
 Their wines are a delicate, yet powerful expression of a centuries-old vineyard.

 Set at the crossroads of the Costières de Nîmes and Côtes du Rhône appellations, Château Font Barrièle is a jewel in the heart of history.
-Forming part of a nature reserve, their emblem is the little bustard, a protected species which soars above the vineyards.
+Forming part of a nature reserve, their emblem is the little bustard, a bird which nests on the ground finding shelter beneath the vines.